How to Create an Employee Engagement Survey for Non-Desk Workers

 Whatever schedule you choose, consistency signals to employees that their feedback is part of your ongoing culture, not just a one-time exercise.

-Yourco's SMS-based platform connects HR teams with hard-to-reach employees in manufacturing, retail, hospitality, and healthcare.
 The platform delivers surveys directly to workers' phones without requiring downloads, enabling two-way communication that shows employees their voices matter.
+Employees can respond via simple text message, making participation effortless regardless of their technical skills or device type.

 Try Yourco for free today or schedule a demo and see the difference the right workplace communication solution can make in your company.